TNG/jgiven-azure-plugin/CONTRIBUTING.md

 1. Come up with new ideas for improving the JGiven Azure Plugin
     * If you have an idea how this plugin may be improved, just open a new issue and describe your idea.
 1. Report bugs
     * If you find a bug in the JGiven Azure Plugin, please open a new issue.
+Further, do not forget to provide a short, reproducible and self-contained example.

 If you want to contribute code or documentation please follow the following workflow: